pdfix/action-pdf-accessibility-paddle-docker/README.md

 ### Run Docker Container for Template JSON Creation

-Automatically creates layout template json for given PDF using AI (Paddle layout recognition).
+Automatically creates layout template json using Paddle, saving it as JSON file.
 Formula processing is not supported in this mode because the template JSON does not support associated files.
 The arguments are the same as for autotagging; the only difference is that the output is a JSON file containing template for autotagging.